Condemned: Criminal Origins: Development

 Of the game's combat system, Rooke notes that the team "wanted to mess around, find game mechanics that could be considered new, or at least tweaked a little bit to be fresh."
 Wanting the melee combat to be "absolutely satisfying, in the same way that dueling somebody with a huge machine gun or shotgun is," Hasle explains that the key design elements underpinning the system were close-quarters combat and gritty, inelegant street fighting, whereby players (and enemies) must do whatever necessary to survive.
 Hasle states, "we wanted to bring the enemy into your face and keep him there until the combat was resolved."
 Wanting a "visceral kind of raw feel", the team kept the combat simple; "we didn't mess it up with a bunch of combos; it's just a basic raw, primal kind of fight that you would expect in this setting."
 An important part of this is the game's AI, with different enemies reacting in different ways to being attacked; some will become more aggressive, some will try to flee, some will hide in the hopes of a surprise attack, some will look for a stronger weapon.
 The variety of possible reactions adds to the unpredictability of the combat system.

 In terms of technology, the game uses per-pixel lighting, volumetric lighting, shaders, anti-aliasing, normal mapping, color mapping, specular mapping, and shadow mapping, with especial emphasis on realistic physics.
 Speaking of the game's lighting, Hasle explains, "there is absolutely no static lighting in Condemned.
 Static lighting places light sources in the world and then calculates the shadows that correspond to that light source.
 The shadows are then burned onto the world and cannot be manipulated."
 For Condemned, the team felt that "creating natural light and shadow movement is important to creating and maintaining a frightening and tense mood."
 Tied to this, the game "features numerous unique and carefully crafted shaders.
 Shaders essentially involve the layering of several textures that react to a light source to create a specific surface reflection [...] these features are highlighted through the use of several stylized screen effects, such as film grain, bleach bypass, and dark shader effects."

 The Dark

 Some of the game's unlockable bonus material reveals that it was originally known as The Dark and differed from the final product in several ways.
 For example, the player character was called Agent Cross, and the game followed him on a government-sanctioned investigation, rather than acting as a rogue on the run from the law.
-Cross possessed the same instinctual abilities of Thomas, but he could actually use various magical spells.
+Cross possessed the same instinctual abilities as Thomas, but he could use various magical spells.
 For example, he could pull a gun from an enemy's hands or break obstacles without touching them.
 The forensic tools used by Cross also differed, as the detection and collection tools were one individual item – the UV light, for instance, could illuminate clues and then be used to physically take samples.